sushil2601/javaScript_practise/REACT.md

 Ans:-
     The "key" prop in ReactJS is used to uniquely identify elements in a list of components .
 It helps React efficiently update and re-render only the necessary components when the list changes.

-Q. What is the significance of keys in React?
-Ans :-
-    Keys are used to uniquely identify and differentiate between components in React.They help react to identify which items have changed,added or removed.

 Q. What is the impact of indexes as keys?
 Ans:-
     .Using indexes as keys in React can cause problems.
 When components are rendered using indexes as keys, React may not properly update or reorder them when the order changes.